Abhisheksjp123/Notes/AIML_Notes/SQL for Data Analyst/related/SQL Window Funtion.md

 The ROWS clause specifies how many rows should be included in the frame relative to the current row.
 For example, ROWS 3 PRECEDING means that the frame includes the current row and the 3 rows that precede in the partition.

-the BETWEEN clause specified the boundries of the frame.
+the BETWEEN clause specifies the boundaries of the frame.

 Examples:

-1. ROWS BETWEEN UNBOUNDED PRECEDING AND CURRENT ROW: means that the fracme includes all the rows from the beginning of the partition upto and including the current row.
+1. ROWS BETWEEN UNBOUNDED PRECEDING AND CURRENT ROW: means that the frame includes all the rows from the beginning of the partition up to and including the current row.
 *This is the default selection, and this is the reason that output in case of FIRST_VALUE() came correct but LAST_VALUE() came incorrect*

 2. ROWS BETWEEN 1 PRECEDING AND 1 FOLLOWING: This frame include the current row and the row immediate before and after it.